We are currently trialling Click & Collect in across the UK with more coming soon. Find out below which stores are currently offering Click & Collect.

 Corner desks, also known as L-shaped desks, can make the most of your space too, helping to fill in gaps in awkward shaped rooms.

-If you're short on space or live in a studio flat, you might find a shelf desk is the best fit for you since they tend to be compact and fold away after use.
+If you're short on space or live in a studio flat, you might find a shelf desk is the best fit for you since they tend to be compact and double as extra storage.

 Desks come in a multitude of different materials, so how do you know which is right for you?
 Are you someone who likes to change up their routine?
 If so, a lighter, metal desk might help with that – these are often on wheels or are made from a strong, lightweight frame, making them easy to pick up and move when you want a fresh view.
 If not, a classic wood desk will probably be a better fit.
 MDF and veneer woods tend to be cheaper than solid wood, but both styles are great in terms of style and durability.
 If you want a sleek, modern look, glass might be the one for you!